-Dispute resolution
+20-Dispute resolution

-20. (1) A person-

-- (a) whose application for accreditation has been refused, or who considers that his or her application for accreditation has not been decided within a reasonable period; or - (b) who is an accredited person and is aggrieved by a decision of the Administrating Authority with respect to conditions imposed with respect to the accreditation, or a variation or proposed variation of them; or - (c) who is (or has been) an accredited person and is aggrieved by a decision of the Administrating Authority under Division 2, may, within one month after the relevant decision-
+- (1) A person- - (a) whose application for accreditation has been refused, or who considers that his or her application for accreditation has not been decided within a reasonable period; or - (b) who is an accredited person and is aggrieved by a decision of the Administrating Authority with respect to conditions imposed with respect to the accreditation, or a variation or proposed variation of them; or - (c) who is (or has been) an accredited person and is aggrieved by a decision of the Administrating Authority under Division 2, may, within one month after the relevant decision-

-- (d) apply for the matter to be dealt with by conciliation or mediation in accordance with the scheme set out in the regulations; or - (e) appeal to the District Court. - (2) A person who is dissatisfied with the outcome of conciliation or mediation proceedings under subsection (1) may, subject to the regulations, within one month after the conclusion of the proceedings, appeal to the District Court. - (3) Subject to subsection (4), the operation of a decision continues pending the outcome or determination of conciliation or mediation proceedings, or the outcome of an appeal.
+- (d) apply for the matter to be dealt with by conciliation or mediation in accordance with the scheme set out in the regulations; or - (e) appeal to the District Court. - (2) A person who is dissatisfied with the outcome of conciliation or mediation proceedings under subsection (1) may, subject to the regulations, within one month after the conclusion of the proceedings, appeal to the District Court. - (3) Subject to subsection (4), the operation of a decision continues pending the outcome or determination of conciliation or mediation proceedings. - (4) The Administrating Authority may make an interim order suspending the operation of a decision pending the outcome or determination of conciliation or mediation proceedings. - (7) In this section-